VeraSam-04/Vera_Sam.github-eportfolio/README.md

 ![Vera's pic](https://github.com/user-attachments/assets/2391946e-32f1-4e6f-be44-bee1b873cc3e)
 **Know More About My Wonderland🫧**

 Trying to know me?
 First, my name is Vera Sam Wei Leng and I'm from Kuantan located in Pahang.
 I just turned 20 a month ago which is on 18th October.
 I love the number of 18 since it's a number always by my side.
 So, in my e-portfolio I'll share my personal education information and some of the honors and certs I gained.
 Other than that, I'll record all the assignments for each courses I did throughout this whole semester (Y1S1).
-At last, I'll share all my reflections on every assignments I did.
+At last, I'll share all my reflections on every courses this semester.
 I hope thruough this e-portfolio, all of you will have a stroger connection with me and know me better!
 Thank you.

 🤍 **_Core_** 🤍
 1. Education level